 Key Features of the Affordable Care Act

-People with pre-existing conditions, including cancer, can buy health insurance through online insurance Exchanges, also known as Marketplaces.
-Exchanges allow you to compare plans by benefits, price, provider participation and pharmaceutical coverage.
+People with pre-existing conditions, including cancer, can buy health insurance through online insurance exchanges, also known as Marketplaces.
+These exchanges allow you to compare plans by benefits, price, provider participation, and coverage for medicine.
+These exchanges can be found at www.HealthCare.gov.

-• Health plans must also cover check-ups and preventative services (e.g., cancer screenings, including mammograms and colonoscopies), and there are no co payment or deductible costs.
-If you’ve had a history of cancer, these tests may be considered diagnostic, not preventative, and you may be responsible for the cost.
-Please check with your insurer.
+• Health plans must cover check-ups and preventative services.
+For example, cancer screenings, including mammograms and colonoscopies.
+If you have a history of cancer, these tests may require payment on your part.

-• As of 2019, there is no longer an individual mandate tax/penalty for not having health insurance, although some states still maintain one, including California, Massachusetts, New Jersey and Rhode Island, as well as Washington, D.C.
+• As of 2019, there is no longer a tax penalty if you do not have health insurance, although some states still have one, including California, Massachusetts, New Jersey, and Rhode Island, as well as Washington, D.C.

-• Health plans on the Exchanges are grouped by the percentage of your medical costs they cover and are divided into four tiers–platinum, gold, silver and bronze
+• Health plans on the Exchanges are grouped by the percentage of your medical costs they cover and are divided into four levels–platinum, gold, silver, and bronze.

-• Individuals and families with low to moderate incomes can receive help (known as subsidies) to purchase health insurance.
-The Kaiser Family Foundation offers a subsidy calculator (www.kff.org).
+• Individuals and families with low to moderate incomes can receive help to purchase health insurance.
+These are called subsidies.
+The Kaiser Family Foundation offers a subsidy calculator at www.kff.org.

 • Young adults can stay on their parent’s insurance plan until age 26.

-• Insurance companies cannot deny coverage to people based on their medical history or charge people who have existing health issues more.
+• Insurance companies cannot deny coverage to people based on their medical history or charge people with existing health issues more.

 • Insurance companies can no longer end coverage or impose lifetime or annual dollar limits on coverage because a person gets sick.

-• Insurance companies are required to provide more details about their health care plans.
+• Insurance companies are required to provide more details about their health care plans than before.

-• Health care plans on the Exchanges limit the out-of-pocket costs and deductibles for patients.
+• Health care plans on the Exchanges limit the out-of-pocket costs and patient deductibles.

-• New rules and rights exist to help patients appeal claims that are denied.
+• New rules and rights exist to help patients appeal denied claims.

-Need help with insurance issues?
-Call 800-813-HOPE (4673) and speak with a CancerCare professional oncology social worker who can help you explore your insurance options and find appropriate resources.
+Call 800-813-HOPE (4673) and speak with a CancerCare oncology social worker who can help you understand your options and find appropriate resources.

 Edited by Sarah Paul, LCSW, OSW-C